Ms. Susan Thatcher

 - Assess diverse learning needs

-- Provide culturally responsive services to students and families from diverse backgrounds
+- Provide culturally responsive services for students and families from diverse backgrounds

 - Plan appropriate Individualized Education Programs for students with disabilities